 As with any other imported bank transaction, inter account transfer elements can be categorized by either of two methods:

 Looking at past statements from its main checking account bank, Brilliant discovers that outgoing transfers to its payroll bank are always described as “XFER TO FIRST GENERAL BANK” plus various other data.
 Likewise, statements for the payroll account always note “INCOMING CONSOLIDATED BANK.”
-It creates two bank rules to handle transfers of payroll funds between its accounts at the two banks:
+It creates two rules to handle transfers of payroll funds between its accounts at the two banks:

-You should use the Inter Account Transfers tab or import bank statements in the Bank Accounts tab, but not both.
+You should use the Inter Account Transfers tab or import bank statements in the Bank and Cash Accounts tab, but not both.
 Using both will result in duplication of transfers.
 Correction of duplicates requires deleting either (a) the inter account transfer entry or (b) both the corresponding payment and receipt from imports from the two banks.

 If you want to enter transfers in the Inter Account Transfers tab, yet import statements to capture other transactions, click Edit, then Delete for transfer payments and receipts during the import process.